juliomrqz/statusfy/packages/docs/src/guide/incidents.md

 The Incidents information is stored in a Markdown file with attributes and a content that provides extra information to your users.

-You must create the incidents in the `./content` folder (this pathname can be changed, more information [here](../config/README.md#dir)) in order to be discovered by Statusfy.
+You must create the incidents in the `./content` folder (this path name can be changed, more information [here](../config/README.md#dir)) to be discovered by Statusfy.
 It's generated an HTML page for Each of your Incidents, and they are listed in the History Section of your Status Page System.

 ::: warning REMEMBER
 You must create a sub-folder for each of your [Secondary Languages](../guide/i18n.md#configuration) and place the source of the translation of your incidents.